mrHock89/JAvaScript/README.md

 ### Note:

 > "In JavaScript, `typeof null` returns `'object'`, which is a historical bug and not an accurate reflection of null's type. `null` is actually a primitive value that represents the intentional absence of any object value.
 This quirk has been retained in the language for compatibility reasons.
 For accurate type checking of `null`, it's better to use strict equality (`value === null`)."

+## Memory:

+> "There are two types of memory:"

+- Stack
+- Heap